How Long Does it Take to Get an Associate Degree?

 What is an Associate Degree?

-Simply stated, an associate degree requires that you earn 60 credits – half as many college credits as a bachelor’s degree.
-Not only is it a stepping stone toward a bachelor’s degree, but an associate degree gives you the latitude to either pursue general studies or narrow to a particular career field.
+Simply stated, an associate degree requires that you earn 60 credits.
+That's half as many college credits as a bachelor’s degree.
+Not only is it a stepping stone toward a bachelor’s degree, but an associate degree gives you the latitude to either pursue general studies degree or narrow to a particular career field.

-For example, graduates with an associate degree in IT can apply for jobs such as computer user support specialists, who earned a median salary of $55,510 in 2020, according to the BLS.
-And, the credits you earn can usually be applied toward a bachelor's degree in information technology.
+For example, graduates with an associate degree in IT can apply to be a computer user support specialist — a position with a median salary of $57,910 in 2021, according to the BLS.
+And, the credits you earn can usually be applied toward a bachelor's degree in information technology or another related program.

 If you aren’t sure what you want to major in and are considering if an associate degree is worth it, keep in mind associate degrees can prepare you for entry-level jobs as well as fulfill the general education requirements in bachelor’s degree programs.